jutunen/Paydown.js/README.md

 If Paydown.calculate method is provided with an array as its 3rd argument, the array contents are interpreted as follows:

     [ date, interest rate, installment, principal reduction, interest, remaining principal ]

+### Debug printing

+Debug printing can be enabled by setting init_data object property debug_printing to true.

+Debug prints shall be printed to an array, if Paydown.calculate method is provided with an array as its 4rd argument.

+Debug prints shall be printed via console.log, if Paydown.calculate method is not provided with an array as its 4rd argument.

 ## To Do
 - more tests